maisam2004/travel_planning_project/readm.md

 Through a combination of intuitive design, interactive features, and robust database functionality, the "Explore" page invites users to share their travel tales, connect with fellow adventurers, and discover new destinations in an immersive and engaging manner.

 ---

+### about Route Explanation

+- **Page**: About Us Page
+- **Method**: POST, GET
+- **Purpose**: Renders the about us page.
+- **Tech Used**: Flask, Flask SQLAlchemy, Jinja (for templating)
+- **Functionality**:
+  - Renders the `about_us.html` template, which displays information about the website or organization.
+- **Template**: Renders the `about_us.html` template, which typically includes information such as the purpose of the website, team members, mission statement, and contact information.

+This route simply renders the about us page without any additional functionality.
+It serves as a static page to provide information about the website or organization to the users.

 <img src="./travel_planning/static/images/wireframes/full_about.jpeg" style="width: 65%; height: 20%;">- <img src="./travel_planning/static/images/wireframes/full_about_mobile.jpeg" style="width: 30%; height: 50%;">

 #### About Page

 The "About" page of travelapp offers a glimpse into our vision, approach, and the process behind our platform's creation.
 Designed to be both informative and engaging, this page provides insights into what drives us and how we strive to deliver exceptional travel experiences.

 - **Our Vision:**